 The facilities required for the fabrication of these OTFT devices are all in place at the Australian National Fabrication Facility, which we have used for fabrication and testing.
 The Australian National Fabrication Facility utilizes state-of-the-art cleanroom Class 1000 (ISO Class 6) standards and fabrication facilities, which are international quality standards.
 These facilities will be extensively used, and we anticipate they can also be used for initial manufacturing and charged under a cost recovery basis.

+We have reached an agreement in principle to engage Cambridge Consultants Ltd. as advisors on our commercial scale manufacturing program.
 Furthermore, we are in discussions to manufacture in Hong Kong where we might be eligible for certain financial incentives offered by the Hong Kong Government.
 For example, the Hong Kong Government established a \$2 billion re-industrialization funding scheme to subsidize manufacturers to set up smart production lines in Hong Kong and allocating \$2 billion for building manufacturing facilities required by the advanced manufacturing sector in industrial estates.